swordfish45/Smoker-Controller/README.md

 # Smoker-Controller
-#this is also a conflict
+#this is also a conflict part 2

 Charcoal smoker temperatrue controller.
 Monitor code and webgui based of Tim Wilhoit's project.